microsoft/semantic-kernel/dotnet/src/IntegrationTests/Connectors/MultiConnector/README.md

    To toggle secondary connectors on or off, adjust the IncludedConnectors section by commenting or uncommenting lines.

    **Note**: Using an extra testsettings.development.json file to leave the main one intact?
 Employ the IncludedConnectorsDev section, which takes precedence over the IncludedConnectors section.

-If you've modified models in your multi-start script, reflect those changes in the OobaboogaCompletions section as well.
+   If you've modified models in your multi-start script, reflect those changes in the OobaboogaCompletions section of the main settings file.

+   Also, most models were trained with a specific chat-instruct format, so those were included in the default settings in order to wrap call prompts.
+Additional global tokens are available in the settings files to fine tune  bindings between semantic function prompts and chat-instruct templates.

 ```json
 {